gaganmaheshwari/blog-webjeda/_posts/2016-04-14-jekyll-toc.md

 ---
 title: How to add Table of Contents to Jekyll
-desc: Table of contents is the index of your blog post.
-It provides a quick look at what the article is all about.
+desc: Table of contents on Jekyll is easy to implement.
+TOC provides a quick look at what the article is all about.
 Also, users can skip to any topic they like just by clicking on it.
 Learn how to add Table of Contents (TOC) to your Jekyll blog.
 keywords:
 author: sharathdt
 tags: Jekyll